Constrained Bilinear Factorization Multi-view Subspace Clustering: Abstract

 \section{Abstract}

 Multi-view clustering is an important and fundamental problem.
-Many multi-view subspace clustering methods have been proposed and achieved success in real-world applications, most of which assume that all views share a same coefficient matrix.
-However, the underlying information of multi-view data are not exploited effectively under this assumption, since the coefficient matrices of different views should have the same clustering properties rather than be the same among multiple views.
-To this end, a novel Constrained Bilinear Factorization Multi-view Subspace Clustering (CBF-MSC) method is proposed in this paper.
-Specifically, the bilinear factorization with an orthonormality constraint and a low-rank constraint is employed for all coefficient matrices to make all coefficient matrices have the same trace-norm instead of being equivalent, so as to explore the consensus information of multi-view data more effectively.
-Finally, an algorithm based on the Augmented Lagrangian Multiplier (ALM) scheme with alternating direction minimization is designed to optimize the objective function.
-Comprehensive experiments tested on six benchmark datasets validate the effectiveness and competitiveness of the proposed approach compared with several state-of-the-art approaches.
+Many multi-view subspace clustering methods have been proposed, and most of them assume that all views share a same coefficient matrix.
+However, the underlying information of multi-view data are not fully exploited under this assumption, since the coefficient matrices of different views should have the same clustering properties rather than be uniform among multiple views.
+To this end, this paper proposes a novel Constrained Bilinear Factorization Multi-view Subspace Clustering (CBF-MSC) method.
+Specifically, the bilinear factorization with an orthonormality constraint and a low-rank constraint is imposed for all coefficient matrices to make them have the same trace-norm instead of being equivalent, so as to explore the consensus information of multi-view data more fully.
+Finally, an Augmented Lagrangian Multiplier (ALM) based algorithm is designed to optimize the objective function.
+Comprehensive experiments tested on nine benchmark datasets validate the effectiveness and competitiveness of the proposed approach compared with several state-of-the-arts.